Alephgsm/Xiaomi-Mi-account-MIUI13/README.md

-# How to bypass mi account of xiaomi devices up to MIUI13
+# How to bypass mi account of xiaomi devices up to MIUI 13.14
 How to bypass mi account of xiaomi devices up to MIUI13 and disable OTA Update with adb method

 * first boot device to normal mode and enable adb